 Heritage skills and training

+Where feasible we organise heritage skills training opportunities, many run in partnership with our excellent heritage contractors and conservators, as part of our larger conservation projects.
 We are committed to investing now in the skills we will need to keep our churches well looked after long into the future, decade after decade.